Magic Penny Award

 Indeed, it also matters that he changed the lives of his musical peers, teachers, administrators, parents and children with his songs and stories and the uncanny ability to pass along to them his compassionate love of life and song.

 In May of 2008 Tom was diagnosed with a fatal and rare neurodegenerative disease called Creutzfeldt-Jakob Disease.
 He passed away on June 20, 2008 in his Bellingham, WA home surrounded by his family.
 His last few weeks were filled with the same grace and zeal he lived his whole life.
-His wife, Gwen, and adult children, Aeden and Irene, along with the support of friends, surrounded him with songs, poems, images, and stories he loved as well as with messages of love from the multitudes of people of all ages he had made friends with when passing through their lives.
+His wife, Gwen, and adult children, Aeden and Irene, along with the support of friends, surrounded him with songs, poems, /media/magic-penny, and stories he loved as well as with messages of love from the multitudes of people of all ages he had made friends with when passing through their lives.
 As his speech and sight declined Tom left his family with one more phrase: “Keep it going!”

 The governor of the state of Washington, declared October 24, 2008, as Tom Hunter Day: A Day For Singing!